-Phillips to NH Primary voters: 'There may not be a 2028 if we allow Donald Trump to return to the White House' | Manchester Ink Link
+The Dean Phillips challenge: Do NH voters have the courage to lead the way? | Manchester Ink Link

-At 55, Phillips is riding the “youthful senior” wave and using it to his advantage as the youngest Democrat currently polling with voters in NH (although depending on which poll you consult, he’s still behind Marianne Williamson, who’s 71, and RFK Jr., who is 70).
+At 55, Phillips is riding the “youthful senior” wave and using it to his advantage as the youngest Democrat currently polling with voters in NH, enjoying a last-minute surge based on his due diligence.

-But the point is he’s younger than Biden and that – along with his distaste for career politicians who follow rather than lead, as well as his interest in returning power to the people – is the three-legged campaign stool he’s standing on.
+But the point is he’s younger than Biden and that – along with his distaste for career politicians who follow rather than lead, as well as his interest in returning power to the people – is the three-legged campaign stool he’s standing on as he hits the NH Primary stumping grounds hard.

 Phillips wants your vote on Jan.
 23. Call it a belated birthday gift if you want to, but Phillips prefers you see him as the only best choice to move the country forward.
 You’ll find him (literally) somewhere near the bottom of the actual NH Democratic ballot.
 But at least he’s on there, unlike his main opponent, President Biden, who is skipping New Hampshire and moving straight to South Carolina on the game board that has become this year’s presidential primary.

 On Jan.
-18 Phillips held a campaign event at UNH Manchester and was joined by Andrew Yang, who is very familiar with the NH Primary campaign trail terrain from his 2020 presidential bid.
+18 Phillips held a campaign event at UNH Manchester and was joined by Andrew Yang, who is very familiar with the NH Primary terrain from his 2020 presidential bid.
 Yang and Phillips used Artificial Intelligence as the hook for this particular campaign event, but it’s just one of the many hooks Phillips is using to reel in a base.

 Phillips is among 21 Democrats on the ballot Tuesday, but he wants you to know that as a two-term Congressman who flipped his Minnesota district from red to blue, he’s got what it takes.
 And what others from inside Washington, D.C., were willing to say behind closed doors, says Phillips – that Biden should not be the Democratic candidate – they were unwilling to say out loud.
 And worse, nobody was willing to take a giant step forward.